-What Are The Risks of Cathodic Over Protection?
+What is Cathodic Over Protection?

 It is very important to protect metal structures in water.
 The most common are made of Steel, including: Boats, Wind Turbines and Pipes.
 The most common method is by using Sacrificial Anodes such as Magnesium, Zinc or Aluminium.